-Approximately 90 percent of McDonald's Corporate restuarants are franchises.
-Traditionally, individual franchise stores are considered seperate business entities from a franchisor.
+Approximately 90 percent of McDonald’s Corporate restaurants are franchises.
+Traditionally, individual franchise stores are considered separate business entities from a franchisor.
 This distinction protects a franchisor from being legally responsible for the business operations at franchise locations including acts of alleged employment discrimination and harassment as well as wage and hour disputes.

-If the plaintiffs in this case are successful in pursuing legal action against and holidng McDonald's Corporate responsible, it could open the floodgates for similar action in several other lawsuits that are currently pending against individual McDonald's franchise stores.
+If the plaintiffs, in this case, are successful in pursuing legal action against and holding McDonald’s Corporate responsible, it could open the floodgates for similar action in several other lawsuits that are currently pending against individual McDonald’s franchise stores.